jordisassoon/S2S_MT/README.md

 # S2S_MT

-This repository contains the code referring to our project of Speech-to-Speech translation (S2S) for TPT-...
-The README contains information on how to run the code, and general descriptions of the methods and datasets we used, and the results we got.
+This repository contains the code referring to our project of Speech-to-Speech translation (S2S) for TPT-IA327 The README contains information on how to run the code, general descriptions of the methods and datasets we used and the results we got.

 ## Requirements